thestr4ng3r/mcsema/README.md

 This is a fork of McSema created as part of the thesis "Case Study on LLVM as suitable intermediate language for binary analysis" by Florian Märkl.
+Please use the code from the tag specified in the thesis if you would like to use the exact state that was used in the thesis.

 Here is a list of changes that have been made:
-* [mcsema-python](python) contains Python bindings for McSema, including multiple demos.
+* [python](python) contains Python bindings for McSema, including multiple demos.
 * LLVM, Boost and Protobuf source code has been completely removed from the repository.
-Instead, Boost and Protobuf should, for example, be installed from distribution packages and a modified version of LLVM 3.5 is available in the repo [llvm-mcsema](https://github.com/thestr4ng3r/llvm-mcsema).
+Instead, Boost and Protobuf should, for example, be installed from distribution packages and a modified version of LLVM is available in the repo [llvm-mcsema](https://github.com/thestr4ng3r/llvm-mcsema).
-* [mc-sema/radare2_cfg](./mc-sema/radare2_cfg) contains an experimental script to recover CFG using radare2 through r2pipe.
+* [mcsema/radare2_cfg](./mcsema/radare2_cfg) contains an experimental script to recover CFG using radare2 through r2pipe.
 It should only be considered as a proof of concept at the current state.

 Original README: